traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.6.5 | June 30, 2015 =
+* Tweak: Added support for mailto, tel, on page, and relative links for bar destination

 = 1.6.4 | June 28, 2015 =
 * Tweak: Removed attribution html element when not enabled (previously was just hidden)